 On July 31, 2020, the Group entered into a promissory note for a nominal amount of \$500 thousand (\notin 422 thousand) convertible into a variable number of shares of equity of the issuer.
 On December 23, 2020, the Group entered into another promissory note for a nominal amount of \$250 thousand (\notin 205 thousand) with the same conditions.
 Both promissory notes bear 7 % interest annually and maturity is upon demand of the Group after one year, however, the notes can be converted earlier under certain conditions.
-Both promissory notes for a nominal amount of \$1,250 thousand (\notin 1,051 thousand) with the similar conditions as for the other promissory notes.
+Both promissory notes were measured at fair value through profit or loss according to IFRS 9.
+In March 2021, the Group purchased another promissory note for a nominal amount of \$1,250 thousand (\notin 1,051 thousand) with the similar conditions as for the other promissory notes.
 All promissory notes including accumulated interest have been converted into Zenlabs shares in July 2021 (see note 17).

-In October 2021, the Group has invested total $\notin 120,000$ thousand into fixed term deposits with terms of 6, 9 and 12 months, $\notin 40,000$ thousand each; the principal amount has reduced by $\notin 336$ thousand due to negative interest rates of $\notin 80$ thousand and an expected credit loss of $\notin 257$ thousand.
-Prior year's $\notin 50,000$ thousand short-term deposit has been repaid during the year.
-In addition, the Group has invested $\notin 100,006$ into a money market funds in November 2021.
+In October 2021, the Group has invested total \in 120,000 thousand into fixed term deposits with terms of 6, 9 and 12 months, \in 40,000 thousand each; the principal amount has reduced by \in 336 thousand due to negative interest rates of \in 80 thousand and an expected credit loss of \in 257 thousand.
+Prior year's \in 50,000 thousand short-term deposit has been repaid during the year.
+In addition, the Group has invested \in 100,006 into a money market funds in November 2021.